 - Pour the filling into the prepared cupcake liners (if the crust is still hot, that's fine – it doesn't matter if it's hot or cold).

-- Bake at 350 F for 20 minutes or until the center jiggles slightly and the edges are set.
+- Bake for 20 minutes or until the centers jiggle slightly and the edges are set.

-- Let cupcakes cool for 1 hour (until they come to room temperature).
+- Remove cupcakes from the tin and place on a cooling rack or on your counter to cool for 1 hour (until they come to room temperature).

 - Loosely cover the cupcakes with plastic wrap and freeze for at least 6 hours.